cheungjoshua/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a responsive single-page application (SPA) build with React.
-A user can book an interview in an empty appointment slot for a specific day of the week.
+A user can book an interview appointment for a specific day of the week.
 The user can also edit or delete their appointment.

 - Show current interviews and available spots
   !["Home Page"](https://github.com/cheungjoshua/scheduler/blob/master/doc/Screen%20Shot%202022-06-22%20at%2019.58.19.png?raw=true)